-The OVAL Face Shape has MANY CHOICES
+People with an OVAL Face Shape have MANY wig CHOICES

 The ROUND Shape Face is characterized by a wide hairline and fullness below the cheekbones.
-The client may be overweight and the neck may appear short.
+The client may be heavier set and the neck may appear short.
 These faces look very good with a geometric or linear style, which breaks up the "round" appearance.
 ADD HEIGHT, when possible, and long, wispy side areas to make the cheeks look narrow.
 Comb hair close to the head on the side and at the neck.

 The SQUARE Shape Face is characterized by a wide hairline and jaw.
 Square shaped faces need height or waves on top and narrowness at the sides, to break up the "squareness".
 Comb the hair off the forehead to add height to the face.
 CURLY or WAVY texture and wisps of hair around the face break the wide, straight lines common to the square face.

 REDUCE WIDTH at THE SIDES with the DIAMOND Shaped Face

 The DIAMOND Shaped Face is characterized by a narrow chin and forehead with wide cheekbones.
 Diamond shaped faces need narrowness at the sides and fullness at the chin.
 Bobs work very well for this shape.
 Avoid wearing height on top or volume on the sides.
 Use some fringe or bang to de-emphasize a narrow forehead.

 ADD VOLUME at THE CHIN with the HEART Shaped Face

 The HEART Shaped Face is characterized by a wide forehead and a narrower chin.
 Bring some hair onto the forehead to minimize its width.
 Keep hair close to the head at the eyes but make it slightly full around the jaw, and below and in front of the earlobes.